Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 - Solicitor's instructions to handle the conveyancing.

-Ground 1B — sale under Rent to Buy
+Ground 1B — Can I evict under a Rent to Buy scheme?

 Mandatory.
 4 months' notice.